smiling woman in dentist's chair

 We Accept Insurance and Financing

-While dental implants are not covered by basic insurance, we have ways of making this life-changing treatment affordable.
+At Precision Dental Partners, we have another way of making this life-changing treatment affordable.
 We accept CareCredit® financing, which lets you create payment plans to make the cost of your dentistry procedures more manageable.

 Candidacy Factors for Implant Treatment